Grades, Honors, and Standing

 See CSU-AAUP Collective Bargaining Agreement, article 10.12.1: Duties with No Load Credit.
 “Bargaining unit duties involving no load credit that are within the University but other than normal assignments may be offered to full-time members up to a total of 135 hours per semester (prorated for intersession or summer session as appropriate).
 Compensation for each 45 hours of work shall be one load credit at the compensation rates listed in Article 11.”

-GRADES and GRADE POINT AVERAGE (GPA)
+GRADING SYSTEM AND GRADE POINT AVERAGE (GPA)

 The following grades are used on the academic records: